 Mix all ingredients together and store all but the reconstituted together and store in an airtight container until ready to mix with the reconstituted powdered milk to cook.
 This recipe will make about 24 servings.

-Follow the baking instructions in your favorite pudding recipe or the back of an instant pudding box, to make.
+Simply follow the baking instructions in your favorite pudding recipe (or the back of an instant pudding box).

 Powdered Milk Cocoa

-• To make hot chocolate, mix four tablespoons of the mixture with 1 cup of boiling water.
-For chocolate milk, place the hot mixture until the refrigerator until it chills.
+To make hot chocolate, mix four tablespoons of the mixture with 1 cup of boiling water.
+For chocolate milk, place the hot mixture in the refrigerator until it chills.

 Powdered Milk FAQ